saschaleib/dokuwiki-plugin-botmon/README.md

-# DokuWiki Monitoring Plugin
+# DokuWiki Bot Monitoring Plugin
-Plugin for live-monitoring your DokuWiki instance
+Plugin for live-monitoring your DokuWiki instance for bot activity

 #TODO: Work in progress